starkertyp/javadoc2adoc/README.md

 - Methods
 - Fields
 - Nested Classes
+- Interfaces

 This can handle the [Quarkus Repo](https://github.com/quarkusio/quarkus) without crashing, which is kind of nice.

 ## What doesn't work

-- Interfaces (not implemented yet)
+- Most likely a lot of things

 ## Why would you want this